|

 Once they get a bit sweaty they chafe something rotten and the pain of this will

-completely ruin a good walk.
+be horrible and almost crippling.
 The best trousers are the purpose made ones that

 they sell in outdoor shops.
 They have plenty of pockets and are light and airy